MicrosoftDocs/cpp-docs/docs/overview/compiler-versions.md

 - Servicing releases can be distinguished by `_MSC_FULL_VER`.
 The build field (the BBBBB in the MMNNBBBBB version number) typically increases by 1.

-For example, two cases where `_MSC_FULL_VER` is useful is to distinguish between Visual Studio 2019 16.8 from 16.9, and Visual Studio 2019 16.10 from 16.11.
-That's because those versions share the same major and minor versions (and consequently have the same value for `_MSC_VER`).
+For example, two cases where `_MSC_FULL_VER` is useful is to distinguish Visual Studio 2019 16.8 from 16.9, and Visual Studio 2019 16.10 from 16.11.
+That's because those versions share the same major and minor versions, and consequently have the same value for `_MSC_VER`.

-To distinguish them, use `_MSC_FULL_VER`.
-The minimum value of `_MSC_FULL_VER` for Visual Studio 2019 16.8 is 192829333.
+To distinguish these versions, use `_MSC_FULL_VER`.\
+The minimum value of `_MSC_FULL_VER` for Visual Studio 2019 16.8 is 192829333.\
 The minimum value of `_MSC_FULL_VER` for Visual Studio 2019 16.9 is 192829910.

 ## Version macros